By Alex Schadenberg, International Chair – Euthanasia Prevention Coalition

 Death is usually induced through a lethal dose of barbiturates that has been prescribed by a doctor.
 Ingestion of the poison, whether by drinking it or through the use of intravenous drips or stomach tubes, must be carried out by the person wanting to die.

-A 2014 Swiss assisted suicide study found that 16% of people who died at Swiss suicide clinics had no underlying illness.
+A Swiss study in 2014 found that 16% of people who chose assisted suicide at Swiss clinics did not have an underlying illness.

-In April 2013, Pietro D’Amico, a 62-year-old magistrate from Calabria Italy, died by assisted suicide at a suicide clinic in Basel Switzerland.
-His autopsy showed that he had a wrong diagnosis.
+In April 2013, Pietro D’Amico, a 62-year-old Italian magistrate, died by assisted suicide at a clinic in Basel, Switzerland.
+Tests showed that his initial diagnosis was wrong.

-In August 2015 a healthy depressed British woman died by assisted suicide in Switzerland.
+In August 2015, a mentally depressed but otherwise healthy British woman opted for assisted suicide in Switzerland.